monash-human-power/MHP-website/src/markdown/subteams.md

   - name: chassis & drive-train
     description: "The Chassis & Drive-Train subteam is responsible for the design and manufacture of all mechanical components on the vehicle.
-This includes the frame or skeleton and the moving parts of the vehicle.
+This includes the structural frame (chassis) and the moving parts of the vehicle.
 The design process involves modelling components through the use of CAD software and then verifying that they are capable of withstanding the relevant loading through testing on FEA software, or through hand calculations.
 The sub-team utilises the resources available at the university to create the components, through manufacturing techniques such as welding, grinding, drilling and turning. "
     button_text: ""
     button_href: ""
     image: ../images/chassis.png
-  - name: Corporate
+  - name: corporate
     description: "The Corporate sub-team identify and engage the relevant external stakeholders to effectively facilitate the operations of MHP.
 This includes our flagship 'Build an HPV' school outreach program which